salvir1/covid-19-geographic-analysis/README.md

 Masks are touted as an easy preventative measure.
 The Imperial College of London in conjunction with YouGov Plc have been conducting an ongoing large-scale global study of how people are responding to the COVID-19 situation.
 They have conducted more than 30,000 surveys in the US alone.
 Among other things, these surveys collect data on self-reported mask usage.
 The state groupings that were applied above were used to group the mask survey data.

-> - People surveyed in the spring outbreak states reported the highest level of mask usage across all months.
+> - People surveyed in the *spring outbreak* states reported the highest level of mask usage across all months.
-> - People surveyed in the summer outbreak states and no outbreak states reported very similar mask usage over time.
+> - People surveyed in the *summer outbreak* states and *no outbreak* states reported very similar mask usage over time.
+> - The *fall outbreak* group had the lowest self-reported level of mask usage of any group for all time periods.

 ### Areas for further study

--
+- Describe and then model an *early warning system* that could identify when the infection rate for a region such as a state is threatening to become an outbreak.
+- Analyze data from other regions of the world that have seen outbreaks with similar timing such as Europe.
+- Analyze other behavioral attributes such as mobility.
+- Develop a predictive model using the features of baseline infection rate, timing, geographic proximity to other outbreak locations, mask usage, mobility.

 ## HIV prevalence/COVID-19 incidence comparison